pecknigel/learning-resources/patterns/index.md

 ## Entry-Level Patterns

 These could also be called techniques but sit well as entry-level patterns.
 They’re the next steps for aspiring engineers after learning the basics.
+Along with building software of course, and these are building blocks for software.

-- Varied Functions
+- Varied Function
-- Single Object Params
+- Single Object Param
 - Class
 - Negation
 - Chained Logic
-- Fall Through
+- Fall Through Case/Implied Case
+- Validation Quiet Return
-- Three-Step Routines (Initialise, Process, Finish)
+- Three-Step Routine (Initialise, Process, Finish)
 - Switch Case
 - Map
 - Filter
 - Reduce
 - JSON Storage
+- Web Storage
 - .env
 - Verified Get
 - Verified Set
+- Try-Throw-Catch

 Planned entries are listed but not linked.